 She said, “Siya na yangkhay nanma-igwa mi tay sapasap.”
 (This is only what we could give because many have been affected.)

 In hindsight, I should have asked for her name.

-There might have been other Bontoc residents who helped us and my story is a way of acknowledging them.
+There could have been other Bontoc residents, who helped us.
+This essay is a way of thanking them.

-A week or two after the fire, our parents build a small one-story house on our lot.
-We bring back the things we brought out from the old house.
-Our things are still intact but placed in a different setting.
+A week or two after the fire, our parents built a small one-story house on our lot.
+We brought back the things we were able to bring out from the old house.
+Our things were still intact however, placed in a different setting.

-And so the word “fire” that might have been a subject of private conversation among the Bontoc residents becomes a reality.
-A part of Bontoc Poblacion disappears only to remain in some residents’ memory.
+And so the word “FIRE,” which might have been a subject of private conversation among the Bontoc residents, became a reality.
+A part of Bontoc Poblacion disappeared only to remain in some residents’ memory.

-A snippet I heard after the fire was: One of the salesmen of Bontoc Lumber and Hardware carried the box where the “loans” of people were listed.
+A snippet I heard after the fire was: One of the salesmen of Bontoc Lumber and Hardware carried the box with the list of peoples’ loans.

-In April 2014, I shared my story with my sisters and requested for feedback.
+In April 2014, I shared my story with my sisters and requested feedback.